gnzsnz/gonzalosaenz.com/content/Guacamole.md

 ```
 The `Location` section for `/guacamole/websocket-tunnel` must be placed after the Location section for the rest of Guacamole.

-Once your apache configuration is udpated you need to reload it.
+Once your apache configuration is updated you need to reload it.
 ```sh
 sudo systemctl reload apache2.service
 ```